Bhaskar the Rascal: Plot

 Upon reaching home, Hima reveals to Shivani about how she lost her husband Sanjay Sharma.
 A few thugs misbehaved with Hima in a shopping mall, and she humiliated them.
 Sanjay does nothing, and Hima gets annoyed with him.
 Once Sanjay drops her off, he drives back to the place.
 Hima followed and saw him in a fight with them.
 Hima tried to stop Sanjay, but was shot by one of the thugs and died, but he manages to shoot the thug and kill him with a gun.
 She states that she does not want the same fate for Shivani.
 Malini goes to the police station to get information about Sanjay and Hima's family.
 Aadhi and Shivani plan to get their parents married and decide to spend time with their "new parents" - Shivani with Bhaskar and Aadhi with Hima.

 Bhaskar shows some interest in Hima, but she remains indifferent and tries to avoid him on all occasions.
 On Shivani's birthday, a small party is organized.
 The only guests invited are Aadhi and Bhaskar, but a third uninvited guest appears and surprises everyone.
 It turns out to be Sanjay, who introduces himself to Bhaskar and Aadhi.
 After Sanjay was gunned down by the henchman, he was sent to a nearby hospital.
 The doctor plans to shift him to another hospital.
 Hima and her friend Manitha follow the ambulance, but to no avail.
-There was not any patient named Sanjay admitted in the hospital.
+There was no patient named Sanjay admitted in the hospital.
 Hima discovers that Sanjay is an assassin and he had been using her to gain access to a party and had killed her friend's father, who is a scientist and had stolen a research hard disk containing locations of plutonium mines in the country.

-Hima is shocked because Sanjay and Hima had ended up in intimate relationship, which results in Hima becoming pregnant.
+Hima is shocked because Sanjay and Hima had ended up in an intimate relationship, which results in Hima becoming pregnant.
 She moved away from the city without informing anyone.
 Bhaskar and Hima decide to get married because of Sanjay emotionally blackmailing her.
 When Hima and Bhaskar were about to get married, Sanjay and his parents arrive at Hima's house where Hima leaves with Sanjay to retrieve the hard disk for him, but Sanjay plans to kill Hima.
-Bhaskar arrives in nick of time and saves Hima, where Sanjay, Manitha and Sanjay's parents get killed.
+Bhaskar arrives in the nick of time and saves Hima, while Sanjay, Manitha and Sanjay's parents get killed.
 Hima and Shivani finally cancel their trip to Canada and reunite with Bhaskar and Aadhi.

 Cast

 Production

-In August 2014, the flick was titled as "Rascal" and was planned to commence the filming in December 2014 and to release in April next year.
+In August 2014, the flick was titled "Rascal" and it was planned that filming will commence in December 2014 and it will be released in April the next year.
 Siddique said in an interview that the film would be a light-hearted comedy entertainer in his typical style.
 Harisree Ashokan and Janardhanan were confirmed to be cast in supporting roles.
-Nayanthara, who returns to Malayalam after a break, signed to play the female lead, though the other cast and crew were just being finalized.
-Nayanthara plays opposite Mammootty after Thaskaraveeran and Rappakal.
+Nayanthara, was cast to play the female lead, making her return to Malayalam cinema.
+Nayanthara stars opposite Mammootty after Thaskaraveeran and Rappakal.
 Principal photography commenced on 25 December 2014.